 You know how the typical porn goes: vague groping, blowjob, penetration, 2-3 sex positions, money shot, done.
 Remember, you’re not collecting a paycheck at the end of this, so you don’t have to follow the script.
 Instead…

-Do what actually gets you off.
+Do what gets you off.

 Don’t feel like penetrative sex?
 That’s cool.
 See what your partner can do with their hands.
 Need a vibrator to get off?
-Crack it out and hand it to your new friend.
+Bust it out and hand it to your new friend.
 Want your partner to talk dirty to you in a bad French accent?
 You lose nothing by asking.
 Then, give as good as you get.
 Remember: you’re both here for sex.
-Why not have the best sex you can possibly have?
+Why not have the best sex you can have?

 Chill out about your boner (or boner equivalent).